 - Termite Inspection

 The home inspection is strictly for the buyer and should not be taken lightly.
 First of all, remember that an appraisal is not a home inspection.
-Next, a home inspector is your friend in the home buying process.
-Then hopefully, a buyer hires a licensed and insured inspector.
 Expect the inspector should crawl underneath, on top of, and through the whole house.
-So, the report will be very detailed with descriptions and pictures of potential problem areas.
 Many inspectors encourage the buyer to attend the home inspection so areas may be pointed out and discussed on the premises.

 It’s a good idea to perform any desired or required inspections during the due diligence period of a contract.
 Get everything out of the way early.
 If there is a significant issue, the buyer may choose to request repairs, cancel the contract, or switch to a renovation loan.

-Once a buyer has been pre-approved and has provided documentation, the file moves to the underwriter.
-The underwriting process involves comparing the borrower’s application, credit report, and documentation to program guidelines.
+The underwriting process involves comparing the borrower’s application, credit report, and documentation to loan program guidelines.
+The underwriter will examine the fine details of your application to confirm that you are prepared for loan approval.
 Remember earlier how we mentioned providing an accurate application and documentation?
 This is why.
 Everyone’s goal should be a quick, clean underwriting approval.

 Underwriting Clear to Close